-Copyright is a legal right given to the owner of an original creative work.
-It grants the copyright owner (with a limited number of years) a set of exclusive rights, including:
+Copyright is a legal right given to the owner of an original creative work, including books, journal articles, images, computer programming codes, music, films, etc. It grants the copyright owner (with a limited number of years) a set of exclusive rights, including:

 reproduce the work, in whole or in part;

 distribute copies of the work;

 prepare derivative works based on the original, such as translations or adaptations.